khainb/khainb.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
-Candidate at [Department of Statistics and Data Sciences](https://stat.utexas.edu/), [University of Texas at Austin](https://www.utexas.edu/)
+Candidate at <a href='https://stat.utexas.edu/'>Department of Statistics and Data Sciences</a>, <a href='https://www.utexas.edu/'>University of Texas at Austin</a>

 profile:
   align: right